 *BLS notes: Households with a reference person age 65–74 and 75 and older are more likely to have retired members who are collecting pension and Social Security benefits rather than making contributions.

 - Age 65-74: $5,257

 *Includes cash contributions, alcohol, tobacco, personal care products and services, reading, education, life and personal insurance, and miscellaneous expenses.

-Here are some simple steps you can take to make sure you are on the right track — or at least find out what changes you might need to make — in order to ensure you are adequately prepared for retirement.
+Here are some simple steps you can take to make sure you are on the right track — or at least identify what changes you might need to make — in order to ensure that you are adequately prepared for retirement.

 1. Take a look at your budget.